Reubynn7x/Reubynn7x/README.md

-- 👋 Hi, I’m @Reubynn7x;
+- 👋 Hi, I’m @Reubynn;
-- 👀 I’m mad for music and I'm  music producer, I'm also interested in programming;
+- 👀 I love music and I'm a music producer, and also interested in coding;
 - 🌱 I’m currently learning Python, Swift;
 - 💞️ I’m looking to collaborate on Python, Java;
 - 📫 How to reach me: reubynngeorge7x@gmail.com